Critical Digital Practices

 “But lo! men have become the tools of their tools.” —Henry David Thoreau, Walden, 1847

-Also, though: to the indivduals or companies that may be collecting data about your activity on your computer itself or on the web, to the developers whose code may have intentionally locked you out from leveraging certain of your machine’s capabilities (such as extracting an e-book’s text content from the proprietary wrapper containing it), to the legal system that might make it a crime for you to leverage those capabilities even if you’re able to overcome the technical barriers, to the politicians and organizations who, through laws, regulations, or standards, may have either restricted or enabled your freedom to access knowledge, share your creativity, or associate with the communities you care about.
+Your activity connects you, as well, to the indivduals or companies that may be collecting data about your activity on your computer itself or on the web, to the developers whose code may have intentionally locked you out from leveraging certain of your machine’s capabilities (such as extracting an e-book’s text content from the proprietary wrapper containing it), to the legal system that might make it a crime for you to leverage those capabilities even if you’re able to overcome the technical barriers, to the politicians and organizations who, through laws, regulations, or standards, may have either restricted or enabled your freedom to access knowledge, share your creativity, or associate with the communities you care about.

 As some of these examples suggest, whether software code enhances or limits your freedom or autonomy—perhaps enhancing your autonomy by limiting others’ freedom to violate your privacy or discriminate against you because, say, of your race, gender, gender identity, or sexual identity—isn’t determined only by the legal regime governing uses of the code; it may be a function of what’s in the code itself.
 This is an important part of what Lawrence Lessig meant by his influential formulation “code is law”.
 It’s also one message of the recent film Coded Bias, which focuses on algorithmic racial discrimination.
 It’s an insight driving much of the most important discussion right now about artificial intelligence (AI), large language models, the tools built with them (such as ChatGPT), and the potential of these tools, on the one hand, to propel discovery and unlock human creativity and, on the other, to distort reality, disrupt democracy, and confine our thinking to boxes of an elite technocracy’s making.
-(Full disclosure: Nothing on this site was written by ChatGPT or any other generative AI tool.
-Another full disclosure: everything here is nevertheless, in some sense, a remix of what others have thought and written previously.
-Perhaps, after all, everything is a remix?)

 Digital technology is programmed.
 This makes it biased toward those with the capacity to write the code.
 In a digital age, we must learn how to make the software, or risk becoming the software.
 It is not too difficult or too late to learn the code behind the things we use—or at least to understand that there is code behind their interfaces.
 Otherwise, we are at the mercy of those who do the programming, the people paying them, or even the technology itself.
 (128)